When you last crunched your retirement numbers, did you find a huge, unsurmountable deficit that made you wish you could hide your head in the sand?

 For action takers, we’ll also show you how to get a free hour of our consulting time.

 For a moment, picture yourself on a cliff looking at your destination on the other side of a ravine.
 How do you get to the other side?
 A bridge would be nice.
 Imagine this is your life, and your retirement is on the other side of the ravine.
 You need to design a bridge and build it to get to the other side.
 We are going to show you how and help you bridge the gap between where you are and the retirement you seek.

 You may or may not be familiar with our own retirement story.
 We left our jobs of 30+ years.
 David had been a pastor and Dana was a paralegal.
-David tells his story beautifully in our retirement webinar which you can watch on demand HERE.
+David tells his story beautifully in our retirement webinar.
+Our next webinar should be coming soon.
+Be sure to be on the Wait List HERE.
 We retired to Mexico in 2016, as our own solution for bridging the gap, and now help others with their own transitions in life.

 There are many of the baby-boom generation, maybe even you, nearing the end of your careers yet without the resources to retire at the age or in the manner you had expected.
 Some of you may have even been down-sized or find yourself contemplating your job security in light of the economic downturn.